alexisintech/chooseyourfighter/README.md

 ## Lessons Learned:

 This was my first project practicing Javascript; I practiced using an event listener by using "onclick" for each specified element.
 Furthermore, I practiced writing functions as I wrote each click event.
 My next goal would be to refactor my code.
 Each click event has the same exact syntax and it's repetitive.
 I could condense the four click events into one, and set the changing element as a parameter.
+Also, this project is not responsive, so another goal of mine is to work on the media queries.